-Milk can be frothed in several ways, usually as a coffee topping, but there are also dedicated tools called Milk Frothers for accomplishing the task more easily.
+Milk can be frothed in several ways, and with different tools, but there are dedicated tools called milk frothers for accomplishing the task more easily.

-Frothed milk is used on speciality coffees such as cappuccino, breves, lattes and mochas; it can also be used on hot chocolate or cocoa in place of whipped cream, for a lower-calorie topping.
+Frothed milk is used on specialty coffees such as cappuccino, breves, lattes and mochas; it can also be used on hot chocolate or cocoa in place of whipped cream, for a lower-calorie topping.

 - contrary to what most people might guess, skim milk froths better than whole milk;